mbromber/artifact-sorted-datalog-hammer/README.md

 **Note:** We ran the experiments in the [TACAS 22 artifact evaluation VM](https://zenodo.org/record/5537147) on a system with an Intel Core i7-9700K CPU with eight 3.60GHz cores.
 Your run times may differ from the results in the paper depending on the system you use, but the difference in the results should be consistent over all tools.
 Therefore, you should be able to reproduce the general tendency of the results from the paper independent of the system you use.

-**Note:** The previous versions of our scripts had some limitations that we fixed in the meantime.
-For an SMT/CHC solver, they determined only whether the solver returned sat, unsat, or terminated without one of the two results.
-The latter was always marked as a timeout.
-The current versions now also recognize whether the solver returned unknown, actually reached the time limit or exited with an error (usually because the solver needed too much memory).
-As a result, we can now determine that z3 exited with an error on the problem lc_u5 (most likely due to a memout) and cvc4 returned unknown for the problems lc_e2, lc_e3, lc_u1, and lc_u2.
-We plan to add this information to the camera ready version of the paper if it gets accepted.

 ### The Script for Running Benchmarks